Troubleshooting installation and upgrade issues

 This topic provides troubleshooting information with respect to installation of Remedy Single Sign-On.

-The Tomcat does not automatically start after installation, and you see an error when you try to log in.
+When you use an embedded database for installation, the Tomcat does not automatically start after installation, so you will see an error when you try to log in.

 You can ignore this exception, as the Remedy SSO database connectivity works fine.